ivanmijacika/APCSFinalProject/README.md

 - 6/07: I added the classes `ItemStack` and `TileItem`, which will be used in the creation of an inventory system by storing data such as the item, the count of that item, and the sprite of the item.
 - 6/08: I added the abstract class `Item`, with two get methods.
 There are an additional two abstract methods (`getName` and `use`) which can be used by subclasses.
 - 6/09: I added the interface `INoiseGenerator` and the class `PNoiseGenerator` that implements it.
 I then added a new `PNoiseGenerator` object to the main processing file and added the new interface/class to the `Game` constructor.
 This will all be used to implement perlin noise.
+- 6/10: I worked on `ISprite`/`PSprite` and `ISpriteLoader`/`PSpriteLoader`.
+I added the method drawWithLight to `PSprite`, which is the same as draw but takes into account light/darkness to modify the shade of the colors.
+In `PSpriteLoader` I added the methods load and flipped, which return an array of PSprites and a flipped PSprite respectively.
+I also added new sprites for tiles and items.